mobility-es/Mobile-HTML5-Samples/data-sync/README.md

-#Data-sync
+#Data Synchronization

-A simple application illustrating the most common Data-sync functions.
+A simple application illustrating the most common Data Synchronization functions.
+In this example you will learn how to create, update, delete and retrieve business documents synchronized with the AIQ Server.
+For more details about the Data Synchronization API, see the [Documentation](https://appeariq.com/content/aiq-javascript-api#aiq.datasync).

 **Applies To**